 Each state and territory in Australia have their guidelines for registering a death.
 You can’t register the death until after the burial or cremation.
 Afterwards, the funeral director will apply for the death certificate on the family’s behalf.
 Their fees will usually include this service.

 To register a death in Australia, you need a Medical Certificate Cause of Death and the death registration form.
-The MCCD is required before the funeral director can take the deceased person into their care, register the death and apply for a death certificate.
+The Medical Certificate of Cause of Death will be required before the funeral director can apply for a death certificate.

 The paperwork required to register a death varies across Australia.
 Generally, the funeral director, executor or next of kin will complete the Death Registration form.
 If there is a cremation instead of burial, the funeral director will submit an Application for Cremation.